“Therefore let those who suffer according to the will of God commit their souls to Him in doing good, as to a faithful Creator.”

-The word “commit” was used in Matthew 26:45 of the handing over of the Son of Man to the control of sinners.
-They arrested him and took him into custody.
-They placed him under their authority and control.
+Matthew uses the word “commit” for handing over the Son of Man to the control of sinners.
+They arrested him and took him into custody, and they placed him under their authority and control.

 Mt 25:45, “Then He came to His disciples and said to them, “Are you still sleeping and resting?
-Behold, the hour is at hand, and the Son of Man is being betrayed into the hands of sinners.”
+Behold, the hour is at hand, and the Son of Man is being betrayed into [hand over to] the hands of sinners.”

 “Commit” is the very word Jesus used on the cross when he said, “I commit my spirit.”